wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/websites-dotnet-deploy-webjobs.md

 ## Overview

-This topic explains how to use Visual Studio to deploy a Console Application project to a web app in [Azure Web App](/documentation/services/web-sites/) as an [Azure WebJob](/documentation/articles/websites-webjobs-resources/).
+This topic explains how to use Visual Studio to deploy a Console Application project to [Azure Web App](/documentation/services/web-sites/) as an [Azure WebJob](/documentation/articles/websites-webjobs-resources/).
 For information about how to deploy WebJobs by using the [Azure Management Portal](https://manage.windowsazure.cn), see [Run Background tasks with WebJobs](/documentation/articles/web-sites-create-web-jobs).

 When Visual Studio deploys a WebJobs-enabled Console Application project, it performs two tasks:

 * Copies runtime files to the appropriate folder in the web app (*App_Data/jobs/continuous* for continuous WebJobs, *App_Data/jobs/triggered* for scheduled and on-demand WebJobs).
-* Sets up [Azure Scheduler jobs](#scheduler) for WebJobs that are scheduled to run at particular times.
+* Sets up Azure Scheduler jobs for WebJobs that are scheduled to run at particular times.
 (This is not needed for continuous WebJobs.)

 A WebJobs-enabled project has the following items added to it: